AuroraAmissa/ProjectUnison/site/content/basic_rules.md

 * **Rounding**: Occasionally the rules ask you to round a result or value.
 Unless otherwise stated, always round down.
 For example, if you are asked to take half of 7, the result would be 3.

-* **Saving Throw**: When a creature is the subject of a dangerous spell or effect, they often receive a saving throw to mitigate the damage or result.
+* **Saving Throw**: When a creature is the subject of a dangerous effect, they often receive a saving throw to mitigate the damage or result.
 Saving throws are passive, meaning that a character does not need to take an action to make a saving throw—they are made automatically.
-There are three types of saving throws: Fortitude (used to resist poisons, diseases, and other bodily ailments), Reflex (used to avoid effects that target an entire area, such as fireball), and Will (used to resist mental attacks and spells).
+There are three types of saving throws: Fortitude (used to resist poisons, diseases, and other bodily ailments), Reflex (used to avoid effects that target an entire area, such as fireball), and Will (used to resist mental and spiritual attacks).

 * **Skill**: A skill represents a creature's ability to perform an ordinary task, such as climb a wall, sneak down a hallway, or spot an intruder.
 The number of ranks possessed by a creature in a given skill represents their proficiency in that skill.
 As a creature gains Hit Dice, they also gain additional skill ranks that can be added to their skills.